nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 2.14
+- Added more commands for streaming audio directly off the CoCo SDC: SDCPLAYORCS, SDCPLAYORCL & SDCPLAYORCR These commands require either an Orchestra 90 or CocoFLASH (https://www.go4retro.com/products/cocoflash/) cartridge The SDCPLAYORCS command streams stereo 8 bit unsigned audio at 22,375hz to both the left and right channels The SDCPLAYORCL streams mono 8 bit unsigned audio at 44,750hz to the Left channel output The SDCPLAYORCR streams mono 8 bit unsigned audio at 44,750hz to the Right channel output
+- Added version checking if the user is going to have SDC streaming commands like SDCPLAY as the SDC needs version 127 or higher
+- Fixed handling of REM's that were commenting out actual code, it now display better in the .asm file It was also causing errors as some of the command values were printing as ASCII LF/BREAK/Carriage return symbols

 V 2.13
 - Added SDCPLAY command to let you play audio files directly off the CoCo SDC